MBadran2000/Depth-Aware-U-shape-Transformer/DPT/README.md

 ### Citation

-Please cite  papers if you use this code or any of the models.
+Please cite  papers if you use this code or the model.
 ```
 @article{Ranftl2021,
 	author    = {Ren\'{e} Ranftl and Alexey Bochkovskiy and Vladlen Koltun},